Home Rides Reviews Bikes Gallery Tech Misc Contact

 As for the rest, well, may we suggest Lasik?

-Q: There seem to be a lot of variations of the Tour.
-What parts do I have to ride in order for my trip to be considered "legit?"
+Q: What parts do I have to ride in order for my trip to be considered "legit?"

-If you insist on props from us the way to get them is not by blowing smoke up our hineys.
-Over the last 10 or so years we have ridden every nook and cranny of the Tour many times in all kinds of weather on many different types of motorcycles and are pretty familiar with how it all works.
-When you claim to have "covered every inch of the Tour" and it turns out that you plumb forgot that you skipped problematic sections and trailered your bike a wee bit here and there then no kudos for you - Mr. Poopie Head.
+Although we respect everyone (at least in principle), years of bitter experience have made us a wee-bit wary motorcycle-related claims.
+Over the last 13 or so years we have ridden every nook and cranny of the Tour, many times, in all kinds of weather, on many different types of motorcycles.
+We are pretty familiar with how it all works.
+When you claim to have "covered every inch of the Tour" and it turns out that you forgot that you skipped sections, trailered your bike here and there, had a lot of support, etc., then no kudos for you.

 Q: I've read trip reports of the Tour elsewhere on the web.
 Are these good sources of information?

-Almost everything else that we've read (apologies to anyone who's account we have not read - we don't mean to tar everyone with the same brush!) is somewhere between not so great and so completely misinformed as to be hazardous to your well-being.
+Almost everything else that we've read (apologies to anyone who's account we have not read) is somewhere between not so great and so completely misinformed as to be hazardous to your well-being.
+If you want some help ascertaining the veracity of claims of success on the Tour of Idaho, a list of finishers is here.

 Q: Anything else?

-A: Yep - make sure that both you and your bike are capable of taking a good pounding for 1300 miles.
+A: Make sure that both you and your bike are capable of taking a beating for 1700 miles.
 The Tour of Idaho is probably the most difficult long ride you have ever attempted.
-If you are completely whipped at the end of the first day you will have come a long way for a short trip.
+If you are completely whipped at the end of the first day, you will have come a long way for a short trip.

-If you can't run a mile on flat ground in less than 8 minutes you are going to have your work cut out for you.
-Unless you live somewhere in the Western USA well above sea-level you'll need a few days to acclimatize to the rigors of hard work at altitude (9000' the first day).
+If you can't run a mile on flat ground in less than eight minutes, you are going to have your work cut out for you.
+Unless you live somewhere in the Western USA, well above sea-level, you'll need a few days to acclimatize to the rigors of hard work at altitude (9000' the first day).
 Your knees are going to take a pounding.
-We recommend fat bars and a steering damper to minimize arm and shoulder pump.
+We recommend a steering damper to minimize arm and shoulder pump.
 Beefy pegs and real boots are essential.
 Full armor, tinted goggles and a good helmet are a must.
-Do not embark on the Tour without either a good roost guard or some form of stout, protective body armor (a back protector is a splendid idea).
+Do not embark on the Tour without either a good roost guard or some form of stout, protective body armor.
 Stock up on ibuprofen because you are going to need plenty of it.
 Be ready for excessive heat and freezing cold in the same day.
-Be prepared to get rained on, snowed on and to dodge forest fires.
-Be prepared to work your fanny off.
+Be prepared to get rained on, get snowed on, and to dodge forest fires.
+You are going to lose some sleep and probably some weight.
+You will be very tired.
+It's all part of the deal.

 Mental preparation is as important as physical fitness.
-Do not assume that GPS, sat phones and the like are a substitute for wilderness acumen.
+Do not assume that GPS, sat phones (and our favorite comic relief, tablets) are a substitute for wilderness acumen.
 Study the maps we've provided and familiarize yourself with the route as much as possible.
-Each year we speak with a fair number of TID riders who got lost, got into trouble (or both) in spite of being in possession of enough high tech wizardry to make a HAL 9000 green with envy.
-The TID is as much a wilderness endurance event as it is a dirt bike ride.
-Among the small fraternity who've completed the entire Tour are metal-winning endurance athletes who would readily testify to the high level of mental and physical stamina required to succeed.
+Each year we speak with a fair number of TID riders who got lost, got into trouble, or both, in spite of possessing enough high-tech wizardry to make a HAL 9000 jealous.
+The TID is as much a wilderness endurance/navigation festival as it is a dirt bike ride.

-In terms of effort, both mental and physical, and commitment, T1 is a lot like a mountaineering expedition.
-One must be prepared both mentally and physically and have the proper equipment in order to have a reasonable chance of success (and to ward off catastrophe).
-A fit, experienced, intelligent rider on a suitable motorcycle, traveling light, should have a good chance of successfully completing the entire Tour.
-There is also an outside chance that a complete rube astride their rusty Honda Trail 90 could roll the entire distance from Jenkins Hollow to Upper Priest Lake if the alignment of the stars was just right - just as Denali is occasionally summited by lucky church groups equipped with WalMart boots and sleeping bags.
+A fit, experienced, intelligent rider, on a suitable motorcycle, traveling light, should have a reasonable chance of successfully completing the entire Tour.
+There is also an outside chance that a complete rube on a rusty Honda Trail 90 could roll the entire distance if the alignment of the stars happened to be just right (just as Denali is occasionally summited by lucky church groups equipped with WalMart boots and sleeping bags).
 The odds, however, favor the former more than the latter.
-Do you want to rely on preparation or winning the lottery?
+Most successful T1 riders spend an entire winter in preparation.
+So what are you waiting for?
+Get to work!

 Home Rides Reviews Bikes Gallery Tech Misc Contact